Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Heterogeneous FPUT arrays

 \section{Heterogeneous FPUT arrays}

 Consider a 1D array of $N$ harmonic oscillators that are coupled nonlinearly to their nearest neighbors.
 With a cubic nonlinearity, this yields the FPUT-$\beta$ model

 where $x_i$ denotes the displacement of the $i$th oscillator from its original position and the parameter $\beta$ describes the coupling strength between neighboring oscillators.
-In Fig.~\ref{fig:Idealsituation}, we show a simulation that has the well-known recurrence.
-In this simulation, in which we excite only the first mode of the system, the initial energy of the first mode of the system spreads to its higher odd-order modes; it then eventually returns to the first mode \cite{Fermi1955}.
+In Fig.~\ref{fig:Idealsituation}, we show a simulation that {illustrates the well-known energy recurrence}.
+In this simulation, in which we excite only the first mode of the system, the initial energy of the first mode spreads to higher odd-order modes, and it then eventually returns to the first mode \cite{Fermi1955}.
 This cycle then repeats.
-These simulations use the initial condition $x_i = \sin\left[\pi i/(N+1)\right]$ and $\dot x_i = 0$ (with $i \in \{1, \ldots, N\}$).
+These simulations use the initial condition $x_i(0) = \sin\left[\pi i/(N+1)\right]$ and $\dot x_i(0) = 0$ (with $i \in \{1, \ldots, N\}$).

-The recurrence in Fig.~\ref{fig:Idealsituation} arises from an FPUT array in which all oscillators are identical.
+The recurrence in Fig.~\ref{fig:Idealsituation} {occurs in} an FPUT array in which all oscillators are identical.
 However, in the real world, it is extremely difficult (and, in fact, essentially impossible) to build uniform systems.
 To model a real-world FPUT array, one can introduce tolerances (and hence variabilities) in the individual oscillators of the array.
-We thus consider the heterogeneous real-world FPUT-$\beta$ system
+We thus consider the {heterogeneous} FPUT-$\beta$ system

 where we now incorporate a tolerance $t_n$ in each oscillator to quantify its mismatch from an ideal device.